1morsj/1morsj.github.io/_posts/2022-12-08-Hello-Github!.md

 tags: [just saying]
 ---

-I have finally moved to github after few years of trying to move to static websties.
-I have been trying to move to netlify, but then decided to go with github pages instead.
+I have been trying to move to static websties for a few years now.
+I made several attempts on Netlify, but was never really happy with the theme or the result.
+I came across this Jekyll theme today liked the simple clean look and decided to go with it.

-I am not entirely sure how many blogging platforms I have used so far.
-I was very briefly on LiveJournal before committing myself to Blogger and then I changed to wordpress.org and then to a selfhosted wordpress instance on shared hosting before finally moving to a VPS server.

-I feel my interest in blogging is to understand the platform rather than to write and since I haven't done much on wordpress in the last few years, I feel it is time for me to move again, and this could a nice challenge.

-I will start moving my old posts over time and maybe I will write more now.
+With this change, I will be discarding many of my old posts.